rainprotocol/rain.interface.factory/README.md

 The current interfaces in this repository are for

-- `CloneFactoryV1` that is expected to clone proxies from a reference implementation
+- `ICloneableFactoryV2` that is expected to clone proxies from a reference implementation
-- A small interface `ICloneableV1` designed for cloneable proxy contracts to expose an `initialize` function that the factory can call to act like a constructor
+- A small interface `ICloneableV2` designed for cloneable proxy contracts to expose an `initialize` function that the factory can call to act like a constructor

-### Legacy `IFactory`
+### Legacy

+#### `ICloneableV1`

+This version of `ICloneable` did not have any explicit return value on success of initialize.
+It is possible for contracts that do not implement `ICloneableV1` to silently fail to initialize when cloned by an `ICloneableFactoryV1`.

+Newer versions of the interface include an explicit success value and check.

+#### `IFactory`

 The legacy factory model was much more restricted in that each factory implementation was 1:1 with the thing it was deploying.
 If you needed a new